pyOpenSci/software-peer-review/our-process/policies.md

 (archive-process)=

-### Package Maintenance and Maintainer Responsiveness
+### Package maintenance and maintainer responsiveness

 If, after one year, package maintainers are unresponsive to requests for package fixes or messages from the pyOpenSci team, we will initiate